Connected Backup FAQ

 - You can recover files quickly and easily using either the agent (a desktop application) or the web interface.
 Note: ITS recommends you restore files using the desktop application, whenever possible.
 Restoring via the web interface should be limited to files less than 100 MB.

-Your data is securely stored in Autonomy's data vaults in redundant remote locations.
+Your data is securely stored in Hewlett Packard's data vaults in redundant remote locations.
 The electronic data vaults are also backed up to tape so your data is off-line, protected from viruses and worms.

 If a department or an individual user requires additional licenses to backup other BC-owned computers, please contact your departmental administrator.
 The cost of an additional license is $7.50 per month, per license ($90.00 paid yearly).
 If the department approves the purchase, contact the Help Center (617-552-HELP) to enter a Connected Backup license request in ITService Center.